hasura/graphql-engine/docs/graphql/core/migrations/advanced/resetting-migrations.rst

    TRUNCATE hdb_catalog.schema_migrations;

-Step 3: Pull the schema and metadata from server
+Step 3: Pull the schema and metadata from the server
 ------------------------------------------------

 We will set up fresh migrations by pulling the schema and metadata from the server using the following commands: